raul23/pyebooktools/README.rst

 7. Eventually add documentation on `Read the Docs`_

+8. Add cache support when converting files to txt

 Security and safety
 ===================
 Important security and safety tips from the `ebook-tools documentation`_: